CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

 Documentation Section
 ---------------------
-All the parameters defined in the argument_spec like the object_id, configurable properties of the object, parent object_id, state etc. need to be documented in the same file as the module.
+All the parameters defined in the argument_spec, like the object_id, configurable properties of the object, parent object_id, state, etc., need to be documented in the same file as the module.
 The format of documentation is shown below:

 .. code-block:: yaml